Durometer and Shore hardness scales are international standards for measuring the hardness of materials.

 To understand Shore hardness scales, it’s important to note that a durometer is not a unit of measurement.
 Rather, a durometer is a dimensionless measurement based on the relative hardness of various materials.
 Thus, the Shore hardness scale establishes a common reference point for comparing these materials.

-Durometer is bucketed into three Shore categories that rank on a hardness scale from 0 to 100:
+Durometer is bucketed into three Shore scales.
+Each Shore scale ranks in hardness from 0 to 100:

 • 00 – Measures light foams, sponge rubber, and soft gels